 When I train, I want to get all benefits in an efficient way.
 Don’t we all want that?
-In my gym there is “Bob” and lots of heavy bags.
+In my gym, there is “Bob” and lots of heavy bags.
 So which one I should train with?
 Punching bag or dummy?
 Which one of these is better?

-Precision and Technique
+Precision and technique

-It is obvious that lots of people don’t give enough importance for footwork.
-Even in boxing matches we can see lots of boxers who can’t position themselves properly.
-With that you can practice footwork with both punching dummies and bags.
+It is obvious that lots of people don’t give enough importance to footwork.
+Even in boxing matches, we can see lots of boxers who can’t position themselves properly.
+With that, you can practice footwork with both punching dummies and bags.
 However which one is better for improving it?

 Cardio and strength training

-About Suitability for home
+Suitability for home

-If you prefer punching dummy small spaces can be enough for it and when you finish training you can just roll and put it away.
+If you prefer punching dummy small spaces can be enough for it and when you finish training you can just roll it and put it away.
 However you need a hanger or stand for punching bags and after you hang the bag, it is really hard to take it off.
-Well at least you can’t do in short amount of time.
-So dummies are more suitable for home.
+Well, at least you can’t do it in a short amount of time.
+So dummies are more suitable for the home.